 • Are they going to do what they say they will?

-Having mainly spent most of my professional career on the service delivery side of the digital marketing industry, I’ve noticed some trends of how the crappy sales people ‘close you’ – I hated having to explain to clients why “that wasn’t correct” or “Sorry that isn’t how it works”.
-It’s why I left the “corporate hard sell” world and setup Codarity.
+Having mainly spent most of my professional career on the service delivery side of the digital marketing industry, I’ve noticed some trends of how the crappy sales people ‘close you’ I hated having to explain to clients why “that wasn’t correct” or “Sorry that isn’t how it works”.
+It’s why I left the “corporate hard sell” world and setup Be Fair Marketing Co.
 This post has been written with the aim to help you avoid the crappy salespeople in digital marketing and instead, find the good ones that will genuinely help you grow your business ethically.

 If you ask a salesperson these questions during their digital marketing pitch they’ll either crumble and show their true colours or they’ll be open and honest with you about it and provide some valid and genuine responses.
 Either way, you’ll have a clearer idea of what you’re walking into.
 Remember that your gut instinct is important, but getting the facts and knowing who you’re working with is just as important too.